purzelrakete/bandit/README.md

 ## Integrating and running experiments

 To use a bandit, you first have to define an experiment and its variations.
-This is currently configured as a TSV with a name, URL, and tag.
-See experiments.tsv for an example.
+This is currently configured in json with a name, URL, and tag.
+See experiments.json for an example.

 Choose the best integration for your project depending on whether you have a client side javascript application, a go project, or a project in some other